omari-kd/Environmental-Impact-on-Food-Production/README.md

 -   Nussli118. (n.d.).
 Plant-based diets: A key to water conservation.
 Retrieved from <https://nussli118.com/blogs/the-nussli118-blog-for-healthy-living/plant-based-diets-a-key-to-water-conservation#>:\~:text=Shifting%20towards%20a%20plant%2Dbased%20diet%20helps%20alleviate,and%20ensure%20adequate%20supplies%20for%20future%20generations.
 -   Good Food Institute. (n.d.).
 Plant-based.
 Retrieved from <https://gfi.org/plant-based/>
 -   Leroy Seafood.
 (2021).
 Freshwater use.
 Retrieved from <https://www.leroyseafood.com/en/sustainability/sustainability-library-2021/kpi/kpi-freshwater/#>:\~:text=Freshwater%20is%20a%20major%20resource%20in%20fish,a%20long%20term%20perspective%20freshwater%20availability%20for.
+-   Livvie.
+(2025). *How vegetarian and vegan diets save water*.
+Retrieved March 24, 2025, from <https://www.livvie.co/save-water-with-a-vegetarian-or-vegan-diet/#:~:text=How%20Vegetarian%20and%20Vegan%20Diets,for%20more%20information%20and%20sources>.